simplex-chat/simplex-chat/docs/GLOSSARY.md

 ## Blockchain

-In a wide sense, blockchain means a sequence of blocks of data, where each block contains a hash of the previous block, thus providing integrity to the whole chain.
+In a wide sense, blockchain means a sequence of blocks of data, where each block contains a cryptographic hash of the previous block, thus providing integrity to the whole chain.
 Blockchains are used in many communication and information storage systems to provide integrity and immutability of the data.
 For example, BluRay disks use blockchain.
 SimpleX messaging queues also use blockchain - each message includes the hash of the previous message, to ensure the integrity – if any message is modified it will be detected by the recipient when the next message is received.
-Blockchain is a subset of [Merkle tree](#merkle-tree).
+Blockchains are a subset of [Merkle directed acyclic graphs](#merkle-directed-acyclic-graph).

 In a more narrow sense, particularly in media, blockchain is used to refer specifically to distributed ledger, where each record also includes the hash of the previous record, but the blocks have to be agreed by the participating peers using some [consensus protocol](https://en.wikipedia.org/wiki/Consensus_(computer_science)).